MEDIC ST 5014AHO - Anaesthesia, Pain Medicine & Intensive Care V Pt1

 5. LMH: in addition to above student are required to present a case.

-6. RAH: in addition to above, will be required to submit a short report at the end of the rotation on a topic chosen by course co-ordinator
+6. RAH: in Addition to above, may be required to submit a short report on a topic chosen by course co-ordinator

 1. Professional behaviour